myung-group/Data_MoS2_passivation/README.md

 * ```Figures/``` contains figures of the paper that obtained from ```Data/```
 * ```Scripts/``` contains Jupyter notebook and Python scripts that can reproduce figures.
   * The DOS of $MoS_2$ and defective $MoS_2$ can be plotted using Jupyter notebook code ```Scripts/Density_of_states/Plot_DOS.ipynb```
-  * Before plot the DOS, the compressed (*/SCF/DOS/doscar.zip) file should be extracted as DOSCAR
+  * Before plotting the DOS, the compressed file (*/SCF/DOS/doscar.zip) should be extracted as DOSCAR.